JCresent/RONR_Web_App/README.md

 # Robert's Rules of Order Web Application
 > Web application implementing a voting system utilizing RONR

-## IMPORTANT:
+## IMPORTANT (Updated):
-Make sure your .env file is not committed to the repo once you add your DB username and password.
-It is added to the .gitignore, but if it still appears in your working tree run this command in the base directory:
+Decided to remove the .env file from the repo.
+If you did not already pull the last version, make sure to create a **.env** file in the base dir of the repo with the following format:
 ```
-git update-index --skip-worktree .env
+DB_USERNAME=username
+DB_PASSWORD=password
 ```
+> Replace with your respective database account username and password